-The financial statements have been prepared by the Company in accordance with the International Financial Reporting Standard for Small and Medium-sized Entities ("IFRS for SMEs").
+The financial statements have been prepared by the Company in accordance with the IFRS for SMEs Accounting Standard as issued by the International Accounting Standards Board (IASB).
 The principal accounting policies adopted in the preparation of these financial statements are set out below.
 These policies have been consistently applied to all the years presented, unless otherwise stated.
-For FY 2022 the Financial Statements of the company were restated to correct gross premiums, claims and their associated insurance balances recorded in the incorrect period.

-a.
-Basis of preparation
+a) Basis of preparation

-The financial statements have been prepared in accordance with IFRS for SMEs and have been prepared under the historical cost convention.
-The preparation of financial statements in conformity with IFRS for SMEs requires the use of certain critical accounting estimates.
-It also requires management to exercise its judgment in the process of applying the Company's accounting policies.
-The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the financial statements are disclosed in Note 3.
-The financial statements of the Company for FY 2022 were restated to correct gross premiums, claims and their associated insurance balances recorded in incorrect periods, found when preparing the 2023 financial statements.
+The financial statements have been prepared in accordance with the IFRS for SMEs Accounting Standard, and have been prepared under the historical cost convention except for investments carried at fair value through profit or loss.
+The preparation of financial statements in conformity with the IFRS for SMEs Accounting Standard requires the use of certain critical accounting estimates.
+It also requires management to exercise its judgement in the process of applying the Company's accounting policies.
+The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the financial statements are disclosed in Note 3.